 Keeping your blood sugar levels within the recommended range can be challenging.
 That's because many things make your blood sugar levels change, sometimes unexpectedly.
-Following are some factors that can affect your blood sugar levels.
+Following are some areas of focus for diabetes education that can affect your blood sugar levels.

 With or without diabetes, healthy eating is a cornerstone of healthy living.
-But if you have diabetes, it’s important to know how foods affect your blood sugar levels.
+But if you have diabetes, education about the disease can help you know how foods affect your blood sugar levels.
 It's not only the type of food you eat but also how much you eat and the combinations of food types you eat.
 Our team of Family Medicine providers and a Registered Dietitian can work together to create meal plans tailor made to your specific needs.

 These factors work together to lower your blood sugar.
 Strenuous workouts aren’t required; even light activities such as housework, gardening or being on your feet and moving can improve your blood sugar.

 Talk to our provider about an exercise plan.
+Our PCP can provide the education you need to help manage your diabetes by incorporating physical activity.
 Ask what type of exercise is appropriate for you.
 Most adults should exercise at least 30 minutes a day at least five days a week.
 If it has been some time since you’ve been active, our provider may want to check your overall health before advising you.
 He or she can recommend the right balance of muscle-strengthening and aerobic exercise.

 When diet and exercise alone aren’t enough, insulin and other diabetes medications are designed to lower your blood sugar levels.
 But the timing and size of the dose determines the effectiveness of these medications.
 Other medications you take for other conditions can also affect your blood sugar levels.